httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 Note: The port component of the origins is not considered.

-A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client, except for requests issued due to certain reloads, which have special handling (as described below).
+A request is "same-site" if its target's URI's origin is same-site with the request's client's "site for cookies" (which is an origin) or if the request has no client, except for requests issued due to certain reloads, which have special handling (as described below).
 A request that is not "same-site" is instead "cross-site".